ojas-chaturvedi/NLP-Gun-Legislation/research-process/A comprehensive review on resolving ambiguities in natural language processing.md

+# A comprehensive review on resolving ambiguities in natural language processing
 ## Citation
 A. Yadav, A. Patel, and M. Shah, “A comprehensive review on resolving ambiguities in natural language processing,” *AI Open*, vol. 2, pp. 85–92, 2021.
 DOI: 10.1016/j.aiopen.2021.05.001.
 ## Summary